scikit-learn-contrib/hdbscan/docs/advanced_hdbscan.rst

 at which that edge forms.
 This allows for much more interesting analyses.

-Next we have the :py:meth:`~hdbscan.plots.CondensedTree.`to_pandas` method, which returns a panda dataframe where each row corresponds to an edge of the networkx graph:
+Next we have the :py:meth:`~hdbscan.plots.CondensedTree.to_pandas` method, which returns a panda dataframe where each row corresponds to an edge of the networkx graph:

 .. code:: python